juliosong/blog/_posts/2019-12-31-happy-new-year.md

 I remember seeing two chicken-soup-for-the-soul-style sayings somewhere.
 Since I can't remember the original sources, I'll try to paraphrase them below:
 1. If you constantly miss the good old days, your present is probably not that satisfactory. <br> (Hmm but according to [Charles Dickens](https://en.wikiquote.org/wiki/A_Tale_of_Two_Cities) "the best of times" and "the worst of times" are actually the same period.)
-2. Every time you realize you've done something stupid in the past, you've actually improved and become a better self. <br> (So [Aristotle](https://en.wikipedia.org/wiki/Aristotle) tells us "[Know yourself is the beginning of all wisdom](https://www.emiprotechnologies.com/blog/personnel-hacks-64/post/knowing-yourself-is-the-beginning-of-all-wisdom-363)" and [Laozi](https://en.wikipedia.org/wiki/Laozi) tells us <span class="hanyu">知人者智，自知者明</span> '[Knowing others is wisdom; knowing yourself is enlightenment](https://knowurtrueself.com/knowing-others-is-wisdom-knowing-yourself-is-enlightenment/)'.)
+2. Every time you realize you've done something stupid in the past, you've actually improved and become a better self. <br> (So [Aristotle](https://en.wikipedia.org/wiki/Aristotle) tells us "[Knowing yourself is the beginning of all wisdom](https://www.emiprotechnologies.com/blog/personnel-hacks-64/post/knowing-yourself-is-the-beginning-of-all-wisdom-363)" and [Laozi](https://en.wikipedia.org/wiki/Laozi) tells us <span class="hanyu">知人者智，自知者明</span> '[Knowing others is wisdom; knowing yourself is enlightenment](https://knowurtrueself.com/knowing-others-is-wisdom-knowing-yourself-is-enlightenment/)'.)

 I know I've done a lot of stupid things in the past decade (actually too many!), so I must have improved a lot by now.
 And I'm not really missing the past either---I wouldn't want to relive any part of my earlier life---so I must be satisfied with my present.
 Fantastic!